bokeh/dataviz-fundamentals/README.md

 ## License & Code of Conduct

-This project is licensed under the [BSD 3-Clause License](https://github.com/bokeh/bokeh/blob/branch-3.1/LICENSE.txt).
+This project is licensed under the [MIT](https://github.com/clauswilke/dviz.supp/blob/master/LICENSE) and [BSD 3-Clause](https://github.com/bokeh/bokeh/blob/branch-3.1/LICENSE.txt) licence.
 By contributing to this project, you agree to abide by the [Bokeh Code of Conduct](https://github.com/bokeh/bokeh/blob/branch-3.1/docs/CODE_OF_CONDUCT.md).